 Back to the Khan Academy.
 I hope they expand their selection here, because as of right now they only have two biology course.
 I’m including it because, it’s Khan Academy and Sal Khan’s video’s are awesome, clear, and conversational- exactly what you’re looking for when you’re trying to learn biology, especially when you’re trying to learn it online.
 This course covers exactly what you’d expect a biology 101 class to cover from DNA replication in the heart of the cell all the way up to the activities of the cell membrane.

 Coursera (Free and Paid Options to Learn Biology and Microbiology Online):

-Coursera’s options to learn biology and microbiology online aren’t quite as impressive, but then again, biology covers a lot of ground.
-From viruses to systems biology, to the microbiome.
-The only discouraging thing here is that there wasn’t actually a good introductory microbiology course.
-They definitely did have very in-depth stuff, like Virology I or Programmed Cell Death, but these are small slivers of microbioloby and probably would require microbiology as a pre-requisite (though I haven’t checked, so don’t take my word for it).
+Coursera’s options to learn biology and microbiology online aren’t quite as impressive, but then again, biology covers a lot of ground, from viruses to systems biology, to the microbiome.
+The only discouraging thing here is that there wasn’t actually a good introductory biology course.
+They definitely did have very in-depth stuff, like Virology I or Programmed Cell Death, but these are small slivers of biology and microbioloby and probably would require microbiology as a pre-requisite (though I haven’t checked, so don’t take my word for it).

 - Gut Check: Exploring Your Microbiome